orsenthil/senthil.learntosolveit.com-deploy/posts/2007/12/31/books-i-could-read-this-year.md

-.. title: Books I could read this year
+.. title: Books I Could Read This Year
 .. slug: books-i-could-read-this-year
 .. date: 2007-12-31 21:50:00
-.. tags: books
+.. tags: books, reading, literature, fiction, non-fiction, personal
-.. category: General
+.. category: Books
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A list of books I read in 2007, including fiction, non-fiction, and technical books, with brief descriptions of each.

 # Books I Could Read This Year